Paul Verhaeghe: Criticism

 In December 2011, he and his department were criticised in De Standaard by several Ghent philosophers of science, including Maarten Boudry and Griet Vandermassen, who claimed that psychoanalysis, which Verhaeghe advocates, was pseudoscientific.
 Verhaeghe's colleague Stijn Vanheule defended psychoanalysis on radio programme Peeters & Pichal against Boudry's and Vandermassen's criticism.

-The publication of Identiteit attracted criticism as well: Verhaeghe's critique of neoliberalism, "scientism", "Big Pharma" and DSM-V was considered "grossly exaggerated", he was found to use "neoliberalism" as a scapegoat for all modern problems, making that term a 'catch-all full of contradictions', and paradoxically, in his "litany against prophets of doom", he was one himself.
+The publication of Identiteit attracted criticism as well: Verhaeghe's critique of neoliberalism, "scientism", "Big Pharma" and DSM-5 was considered "grossly exaggerated", he was found to use "neoliberalism" as a scapegoat for all modern problems, making that term a 'catch-all full of contradictions', and paradoxically, in his "litany against prophets of doom", he was one himself.
 The discussion was nuanced by another group of science philosophers of the same department who criticized their colleagues for their narrow view and placed the discussion in a broader debate about what science is.

 Trivia

-Although Paul Verhaeghe twice doctorated in psychology and is a professor psychology, he is currently not a licensed psychologist.
-That profession has been protected in Belgium since the law of November 8, 1993.
-The procedure in order to bear the title of psychologist is simple in his case.
-The reason he does not want to wear this title has never been made public.
-It does mean however that he is not bound by the ethical code of Belgian psychologists.
+Although Paul Verhaeghe has two doctorates in psychology and is a professor of psychology, he is currently not a licensed psychologist.
+This profession has been protected in Belgium since the passing of the law of November 8, 1993.
+The procedure to use the title of psychologist would be simple in his case, but the reason he does not want to use this title has never been made public.
+It does mean, however, that he is not bound by the ethical code of Belgian psychologists.